xk1234/tp/docs/DeveloperGuide.md

     * 1b1.
 AscendNetwork shows 0 person is added.
       Use case resumes at step 1.

+**Use case: UC13 - Clear all persons**

+**MSS**

+1. User requests to clear all perons.
+2. AscendNetwork clearss every persons from its data.
+   Use case ends.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.